eikowagenknecht/lootscraper/README.md

 [![Publish to Docker Hub and Github Packages](https://github.com/eikowagenknecht/lootscraper/actions/workflows/publish-docker.yml/badge.svg)](https://github.com/eikowagenknecht/lootscraper/actions/workflows/publish-docker.yml)
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-You like getting games for free but you *don’t* like having to keep track of the various sources (Amazon Prime, Epic Games, Steam, ...) for free offers?
+You like getting games for free, but you *don't* like having to keep track of the various sources (Amazon Prime, Epic Games, Steam, ...) for free offers?
 Also your F5 key starts to look a bit worn out?
 Then this is for you!

 ## Public feeds / channels / bots

 Let's face it, you're probably not here because you're interested in the technical details of how this works.
 You just want free games.
 And that's fine.
-So without further ado, here's where to find them!
+Here's where to find them!
 You have the following options:

 - [Telegram channels](#telegram-channels)
 - [Telegram bot](#telegram-bot)